AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 <center><img src="{{ site.url }}/images/dorado.png"></center>

 <br>
-You can download the required dataset and files by copying and pasting the following commands into your terminal.
 For speed purposes we're only going to work with about 10% of the full dataset.
-Altogether the uncompressed size of the working directory is ~300MB.
+Altogether the uncompressed size of the working directory we are downloading here is ~300MB.
+To get started, **be sure you are in the "Terminal" window like [pictured above](/amplicon/dada2_workflow_ex#terminal){:target="_blank"} if using the Binder environment, or in your own command line if working on your own system.** We will be working here for the first step of removing the primers too, so don't switch over to R (the "Console" tab in the Binder/RStudio environment) until noted.
+You can download the required dataset and files by copying and pasting the following commands into your command-line terminal:

 ```
 cd ~
-curl -L -o dada2_amplicon_ex_workflow.tar.gz https://ndownloader.figshare.com/files/15007880
+curl -L -o dada2_amplicon_ex_workflow.tar.gz https://ndownloader.figshare.com/files/15071183
 tar -xzvf dada2_amplicon_ex_workflow.tar.gz
 rm dada2_amplicon_ex_workflow.tar.gz
 cd dada2_amplicon_ex_workflow/